project-chip/connectedhomeip/docs/silabs/thread/RASPI_IMG.md

 ## How to use the Silicon Labs Matter Raspberry Pi Image (Matter Hub)

+> Note that if you have already downloaded the Raspberry Pi image and installed
+> it, you may only need to update the image that you already have on your
+> Raspberry Pi in order to use it with the current release.
+In this case you can
+> follow the instructions on the [Matter Tool Page](CHIP_TOOL.md) to update your
+> existing installation.

 <br>

 ### Step 1.
 Raspberry Pi Image Download